Low-interest personal loans

-That said, it is always good to get a gauge of what the lowest rates for personal loans are to give you a ball park to work from.
-A good way of doing this is by looking through our comparison tables to see what rates are on offer, then use this research to have an informed conversation with lenders.
+That said, it is always good to get a gauge of what the lowest rates for personal loans are to give you a standard to compare to.
+A good way of doing this is by looking through our comparison tables to see what rates are on offer, and to then use this research to have an informed conversation with lenders.

 What can I use a low rate personal loan for?